 Where to Shop

 Score handcrafted and locally-made goods, like an artisan letterpress card at Serendipity or a pair of striped painter pants at design collective Gravel & Gold.
 At the Timbuk2 Mission Factory Store, you can design your own backpack or messenger bag.
-Browse stylish retro furnishings and homeware, such as pop-art wall panels, at Carousel Consignment.
-Therapy stocks everything from vintage carnival wheels to Tom’s shoes, while the Voyager Shop sells fashionable jumpsuits, skirts, modern menswear, and more from a curated selection of independent designers.
+Therapy stocks everything from vintage carnival wheels to Tom’s shoes.
 For something truly unusual, try Paxton Gate, home to carnivorous plants, 18th-century sundial replicas, and ethnically sourced taxidermy.

 Another neighborhood highlight: Incredible independent bookstores, which include sci-fi centric Borderlands Books, Dog Eared Books—featuring a mix of new and used titles—and Adobe Books, known for its backroom gallery and poetry readings.